How to Write an Essay? 9 Tips To Score Better in UPSC Essay Paper

 - Is the criticism that the ‘Public-Private-Partnership’ (PPP) model for development is more of a bane than a boon in the Indian context, justified?

-To conclude, keep your essays expansive yet meaningful and relevant to the topic.
+To conclude, keep your essays expansive yet meaningful and relevant to the topic, you can refer to different essay books for UPSC for this purpose.
 You must try not to steer away from what is asked.
 And finally, when preparing for essay writing for UPSC, keep up the daily reading, and do not forget, “practice makes perfect.”